StevenMayher/432-2022/labs/lab01/README.md

 ## Template

-A suggested R Markdown template for Lab 01 [is now available](https://github.com/THOMASELOVE/432-2021/blob/master/labs/lab01/lab01_template.Rmd), and if you like, you can also see the [HTML result for the template here](https://rpubs.com/TELOVE/lab01-template-432-2021).
+A suggested R Markdown template for Lab 01 [is available here](https://github.com/THOMASELOVE/432-2022/blob/main/labs/lab01/lab01_template.Rmd), and if you like, you can also see the HTML result for the template on our Shared Google Drive.

 ## Questions?